awaregroup/IIALab/labs/Lab04.md

 ```

 ### 2.2 - Verify Deployment on IoT Edge Device
 The module deployment is instant, however changes to the device can take around 5-7 minutes to take effect.
-Let's check to see if our device has loaded the SimulatedTemperatureSensor module.
+This means it can take a while for the new container to be loaded.
+The following commands can be used to check the status of the SimulatedTemperatureSensor container:

 1. Run the following PowerShell command to see the current modules:
 ```powershell